girder/girder/docs/security.rst

 By default, all cross-origin requests that could modify data are refused.
 Different origins may be allowed via the System Configuration.
-For best security is recommended that only a specific list of origins be allowed, and not all origins using the ``*`` token.
+For best security it is highly recommended that only a specific list of origins be allowed, and not all origins using the ``*`` token.
 When responding to a valid Cross-Origin request, Girder only responds that the specific origin is allowed, and does not reveal what other origins can be accessed.

 If desired, cross-origin requests can be further restricted by specifying a list of permitted endpoint methods.
 The ``CORS specification